-When it came to Halloween spending, 2016 broke records.
-The National Retail Federation expected the 171 million people who celebrate Halloween to spend a record $82.93 per person, mostly on costumes and candy.
-That money adds up to a whopping $8.4 billion across the nation.
+When it came to Halloween spending, each successive year seems to break more records.
+In 2019, the National Retail Federation expected the 172 million people who celebrate Halloween to spend a whopping $86.79 per person, mostly on costumes and candy.
+That money adds up to a staggering $8.8 billion across the nation.

 While you’re searching Pinterest and Buzzfeed for costume inspiration, don’t forget about what your Halloween budget is supporting.
 Making the holiday more sustainable for you and the Earth could mean joining ten percent of Halloween shoppers at thrift stores, or hitting up local businesses like seven percent of shoppers.
 Here are a few more ideas.

 Unless you’ve got your cat ears on repeat, part of the fun of Halloween is the novelty of finding or making the perfect costume.
 Consider swapping costumes to reduce and reuse this Oct.
 31st.

 Costume swaps cut back on waste and reduce the resources used for making, packaging, and transporting new costumes.
 Plus, hosting a swap is easy, fun, and saves money.
 National Costume Swap day is officially the second Saturday of October, but the idea is easy enough no matter which day you pick.

 You can swap with a few family members and friends, or, better yet, hold a community swap!

 If you choose to do the latter, book your swap at a school, community center, park, or host at home.
 Publicize!
 The more people come, the better the pickings will be as far as sizes and variety.
 Invite neighborhood families and friends, and share on social media and through local public bulletin boards or listservs.
 The host or a volunteer can bring unwanted costumes to a local thrift store at the end of the event.
 Families can also promote reuse and save money by making costumes by hand from items you have at home.